IBM/migrate-app-to-openshift-using-ta/README.md

 6. Developer uses Docker to build an image and upload it to OpenShift Docker Registry
 7. Developer creates an app using the pushed image and runs the containerized app.

-## Included components

-* [IBM Cloud Pak for Application](https://www.ibm.com/cloud/cloud-pak-for-applications): The IBM Cloud Pak for Applications provides a complete and consistent experience to speed development of applications.
-You can easily modernize your existing applications with IBM integrated tools and develop new cloud-native applications faster for deployment on any cloud.

-* [Transformation Advisor](https://www.ibm.com/in-en/marketplace/cloud-transformation-advisor): Not every workload should move to cloud.
-The right choice can yield large cost savings and speed time to market.
-The Transformation Advisor tool can help you decide.

-* [WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty): A dynamic and easy-to-use Java EE application server, with fast startup times, no server restarts to pick up changes, and a simple XML configuration.

-## Featured technologies

-* [OpenShift Container Platform](https://www.openshift.com/): Red Hat OpenShift offers a consistent hybrid cloud foundation for building and scaling containerized applications.
-* [Cloud](https://en.wikipedia.org/wiki/Cloud_computing): Accessing computer and information technology resources through the Internet.
-* [Containers](https://www.ibm.com/cloud/learn/containers): Virtual software objects that include all the elements that an app needs to run.
-* [Java](https://www.w3schools.com/java/java_intro.asp): A secure, object-oriented programming language for creating applications.

 ## Pre-requisites